Follow us on

 2. Who can play?

-Any gentleman 20+ and medically able to participate.
-All experience levels are welcome — rookies to veterans.
+Any gentleman 18+ and medically able to participate.
+All experience levels are welcome - rookies to veterans.
+If joining SBHL with a friend, we'll try our best to get you both on the same team.
 A signed waiver, online player registration and ID are required.

 3. Is the league competitive?